oschrenk/human-geo/README.md

 	- builder for spheroids
 	- reference spheres and ellipsoids

-It lacks:

-- Projections.
-Although it offers coordinate systems and algorithms fpr each coordinate system and ways to transform between coordinate systems.

 The library is in its early stages.
 If you find errors or think the API should be changed pleae open an issue or even better fork the project and create a pull request.